 Leaves and fruit pull down on branch ends, adding to the weight of a branch.
 On trees with relatively thin twigs, the combination of Branch Ends and Fatigue causes dangling branches.
 Examples are weeping willow and silver birch.
 On other trees like ash, thick twigs can carry their leaves with ease.
 Add to this their strong tendency to grow away from gravity and branch ends all point up to the sky.
 Leaf Weight and gravitropism are in constant battle.

-Let’s continue the example of the ash.
-Although it is quite capable of bending new growth up to the sky, gravity keeps pulling down on their thick branches year after year.
-Although adding new rings also adds weight, it also quickly strengthens branches, partially baking in the bending of that year.
+Let’s continue with the example of the ash.
+Although it is quite capable of bending new growth up to the sky, gravity keeps pulling down on its thick branches year after year.
+While adding new rings also adds weight, it also quickly strengthens branches, partially baking in the bending of that year.
 Control this with Solidify.
 This baking isn’t perfect, cells get tired and old oak trees tend to rest their biggest limbs on the ground.
 Weaken the effect of Solidify with Fatigue

 For release 4, bending has been completely rewritten using the Euler-Bernoulli beam theory.
 By treating each internode as a cantilever beam with a force acting on the end, a branch is traversed from base to tip, bending each node along the way.

 “It’s been a brain breaker from the start how even silver birches and weeping willows grow up before they let their branches dangle down.”

 One of the puzzles to crack was how to realistically diminish bending when a branch grows thicker.
 Apparently, trees are amazingly effective at defying gravity.
 Each added ring very quickly adds strength to prevent further bending.
 The outer rings add so much extra strength that for bicycle frames, its designers chose to just leave out the core.
 Similarly, trees rotting on the inside can live on for decades without loosing structural integrity.

 Above: The Bend tab now has three very clear parameters.